Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-ConfigureDisplay.md

 actualHz = [Screen](Screen)('ConfigureDisplay', 'FineGrainedSwitchRefreshRate',
 screenNumber, outputId, requestedHz);

+'ResetX11ScreenResources': Reset and requery [Screen](Screen) internal resource data
+structures related to the X-[Screen](Screen) associated with the 'screenNumber'.
+By
+default this is only done when running under [XWayland](XWayland), unless the option
+'outputId' is set to 1.
+A setting of 2 will trigger a full redetection of all
+display resources, not just partial updates for the given 'screenNumber' - here
+be even more dragons!

 'Scanout': Retrieve or set scanout parameters for a given output 'outputId' of
 screen 'screenNumber'.
 Returns a struct 'oldSettings' with the current settings
 for that output.
 Only supported on Linux.